What Are The Effects Of PTSD?

 iStock

-• 2 types of arousal and reactivity symptoms
+• At least two types of arousal and reactivity symptoms

-• 2 types of cognition and mood symptoms
+• At least two types of cognition and mood symptoms

-Within these four categories or clusters, there are multiple possible symptoms that a person can display and they must demonstrate that they are a hindrance to their well-being, such as limiting their ability to work, or form relationships.
+Within these four categories or clusters, there are multiple possible symptoms that a person can display.
+With PTSD, they will typically be severe enough to represent a hindrance to the person’s well-being, such as limiting their ability to work or form relationships.
+Recognizing the symptoms that fit within these key groups can help you know when it may be time to seek help for PTSD.

-Flashbacks are referred to as the intrusive recollection of past traumatic events and re-experiencing them in the present.
-They are separate from one's normal consciousness and are involuntary and uncontrollable and are frequently described as powerful reenactments.
+Flashbacks and nightmares are key examples of re-experiencing symptoms in post-traumatic stress disorder.
+Flashbacks can be defined as the intrusive recollection of past traumatic events and the re-experiencing of them in the present.
+They are separate from one's normal consciousness and are involuntary and uncontrollable.

 Avoidance symptoms

-It is very common and natural for people living with PTSD to want to stay away from people or other situations that may remind them of past trauma.
+It’s common for people living with post-traumatic stress disorder to want to stay away from people or situations that may remind them of past trauma—a behavior pattern that represents avoidance symptoms.

 Arousal and reactivity symptoms

-Hyperarousal is another key trait of PTSD that can be chronic and can severely limit a person's quality of life and ability to function.
-These set of symptoms can include:
+Hyperarousal is another key category of PTSD symptoms that can be chronic and may severely limit a person's quality of life and ability to function.
+This set of symptoms can include things like:

 • Irritability